-The existing front elevation is nondescript with an empty sign-box on the facade.
+The existing front elevation is remains relatively unchanged over the years aside from the signage.
 The existing structural columns will be enhanced to mimic a roman doric column.
 An enlarged sign canopy will be constructed to allow for signage and design features.

-Photo 6: Existing street view
+Photo 5: Existing street view